 For any small business owner, there is rarely an opportunity to compare two or more investments of an equal nature.
 But I’m going to try to explain one here.
 Let’s suppose you are residential contractor.
 You have an opportunity to build a spec house on three different lots.
 You must purchase the lots and the bank will finance the construction of the house.
 Each lot is $50,000.

 I’ve never seen this, EVER!
 What ends up happening is that the three lots are $50,000, but lot number 1 requires some type of site development to get it ready to build a house; which means more investment.
 Lot number 2 can’t pass a perk test or doesn’t have the sewer hookup fee paid, or lot number 3 is perfect, that is all the essential issues are addressed.
 It has a perk test or the sewer fee paid, it doesn’t require clearing or site work for drainage and so on.
-So at the end of the day, the three lots are not truly equal in the initial investment.
+At the end of the day, the three lots are not truly equal in the initial investment.

 As a small business owner, you have to be realistic in determining this initial investment.
 The key is to fully understand ALL OF THE COSTS in the initial outlay of capital to compare the projects.
 Do you really think that the initial investment is going to be exactly equal?
 This is the most common mistake in comparing the projects in determining the IRR.
 They are rarely if ever equal.